-In the final moments of consciousness, suicides are said to experience a much needed rush of blood to the face and a sudden surge of adrenaline would pump short extraordinary bursts of air to the lungs.
-In a bitter, tortured irony, their final desperate act would be the scream that proved they ever existed, the ‘scream that would fill a thousand black balloons with air’ and send them soaring over the moors 3.
+In the final moments of consciousness, suicides are said to experience a much needed rush of blood to the face and a sudden surge of adrenaline will pump short extraordinary bursts of air to the lungs.
+In a bitter, tortured irony, their final desperate act would be the scream that proved they ever existed, the ‘scream that would fill a thousand black balloons with air’ and send them soaring over the moors of the Windy Pass 6.
 The summit of Mam Tor may have offered breathtaking views of the Hope Valley, but in the cool, misty twilight of the New Year it clearly offered little in the way of hope.
 Breaths would be taken for a final time.
 The cup of kindness supped clean.

 What was the last sound the couple heard?
 Was it a sigh?
 A scream?
 The squeal of a late New Year’s reveller making merry in the village?
 Or the sound of the last shred of meaning in their impossibly short lives being torn like flesh from the bone.

-The cave remains there to this day, as does Winnats Pass, demoted to playing host to a regular stream of Tour of the Peak cyclists and purposeful northern ghost hunters.
-By and large though, the various stories they have to tell are muddled up and they end up calling out the names of tragic men and women who died elsewhere on the Pass, or died without any kind of drama, snoozily in bed at home.
-They wave their damaged radios earnestly at the walls of the cave, hopeful of picking up some meaningful spirit transmission, but more often than not just generating the kind of static that would lull the dead right back to sleep.
+The cave remains there to this day, as does Winnats Pass, demoted to playing host to a regular stream of Tour of the Peak cyclists and purposeful northern ghosthunters.
+By and large though, the various stories they have to tell are muddled up and the well-meaning spook investigator will end up calling out the names of tragic men and women who died elsewhere on the Pass, or died without any kind of drama, lying snoozily in bed at home.
+They wave their damaged radios earnestly at the walls of the cave, hopeful of picking up some meaningful spirit transmission.
+By and large though, the voices of the dead emerging from the garbled frequencies are nothing more than static, a torrent of white noise that would, as likely as not, lull the dead right back to sleep.
 The drips are still dripping and the mildly acidic water still pools in the same old places and evaporates in the same old places every year, gradually wearing down the sharp, urgent edges of the mystery in the same way it degrades the limestone.